kcaisley/substrate2/docs/site/docs/schematics/schematics.md

 :::warning

-Be careful when implementing `HasNestedView` yourself, since propagating a node without nesting it correct may cause issues when trying to probe it or allow you to do incorrect things like try to connect to a node in a nested instance.
+Be careful when implementing `HasNestedView` yourself.
+Propagating a node without nesting it correctly may cause issues when trying to probe it, or allow incorrect operations like trying to connect to a node within a nested instance.
 Generally speaking, you should always nest fields that have a nested view.

 :::